ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-prerequisites.rst

 .. tip:: Development OS

-   Development within a Unix environment is recommended due to the need to be able to access and run Python Backends locally during development.
+   Development within a Unix environment is recommended due to the need to be able to access and run Python applications locally during development.
+For Windows uses, this can be done via the use of WSL2

 Access to node
 --------------